Updated March 20th, 2019

 The good news is most of these are fixable with a property management company.
-The issue with a management company is that they aren’t typically worth it for only one property.
+The main downside of a management company is that they aren’t typically worth it for only one property.
 If you are planning on making this the first of many investment properties, it’s wise to learn how to be a landlord with your first property before handing it over to a management company.

-The perks to turning your home into a rental are:
+The perks of turning your home into a rental are:

 - Rental income

 - Great way to start real estate investing